5oL0/ledtoken-erc20/README.md

 LED token is compatible and can be bridged to Ethereum and other blockchains like Polygon, Avalanche, and Binance.
 People can send & receive tokens to their LED Token digi wallets in a secured way and also earn tokens for working out.

-The LED app will be linked to a companion smart health app which will handle features like NFC crypto payments, LED Blockchain explorer for tracing transactions and also security & encryption to protect user health data as well as reward them for their targets/goals and healthy habits.
+The LED mobile app will act as a coaching assitant and keep track of your health data and will allow users to earn Crypto for meeting Exercise & Health target goals.

 Blockchain, Crypto, Metaverse, Gaming, Smart wearables, Fitness Earn/Rewards/Incentive tokens are the future!